 Google changes their search algorithm...well, they change it a LOT.
 The current iteration puts a high value on deep, detailed content.
 People are searching for answers to problems when they hit that search button.
 If you position your blog as a trusted source of quality information that helps people, not only will Google reward you with higher placement on the search results page, your readers will reward you by becoming customers.

 Just not enough to be a primary focus on day one.
-What you DO need to remember is to do you keyword research, use those keywords appropriately in your content, and to not go overboard.
+What you DO need to remember is to do your keyword research, use those keywords appropriately in your content, and not go overboard.
 Gone are the days when stuffing your fluff piece full of short- and long-tail keywords was the key to SEO success.
-With the focus being on meaningful content, it is now much easier to be sure your keywords are being used appropriately, so keep your focus there for the time being.
+With the focus on meaningful content, it is now much easier to be sure your keywords are being used appropriately, so keep your focus there for the time being.

 Relationships matter, too.